Choosing an SEO approach

 Good agencies bring experience across dozens of clients and can handle complex situations — international SEO, large e-commerce catalogs, reputation management.
 They cost more because you’re paying for human judgment and a dedicated team.

-Best when: You have the budget ($2,500+/month), need hands-off management, or face a situation that requires custom strategy work beyond what any tool can automate.
+You have the budget ($2,500+/month), need hands-off management, or face a situation that requires custom strategy work beyond what any tool can automate.

 Do it yourself